GDM94/poc-cqrs-axon/README.md

 This is a POC about CQRS and Event Sourcing using Axon framework

+## Links
+- This poc has been built starting from [this working example](https://github.com/eugenp/tutorials/tree/master/axon)

 ## Notes
 - Axon support Event Store integration only with few DataBases.
 See the [documentation](https://docs.axoniq.io/reference-guide/axon-framework/events/event-bus-and-event-store) for details
 - Custom implementation are needed for other database integrations